caiiiycuk/js-dos-docs/Writerside/topics/Player-API.md

 Dos(element: HTMLDivElement, options: DosOptions) => DosProps;
 ```

-It returns `DosProps` to a control created player
+It returns `DosProps` to control the created player

 ## Options